Kim Ji-won

 Kim Ji-won (born October 19, 1992) is a South Korean actress.
-She gained recognition through her roles in television series The Heirs (2013) and Descendants of the Sun (2016), before taking on leading roles in Fight for My Way (2017), Arthdal Chronicles (2019), My Liberation Notes (2022), and Queen of Tears (2024) contributing to her prominence as a hallyu figure.
+She gained recognition through her roles in the television series The Heirs (2013) and Descendants of the Sun (2016), both written by Kim Eun-sook.
+She later established herself in leading roles in Fight for My Way (2017), Arthdal Chronicles (2019), My Liberation Notes (2022), and Queen of Tears (2024), the latter of which became tvN's highest-rated series at the time.
+These roles contributed to her prominence as a hallyu figure.

 Early life and education

+Kim Ji-won was born on October 19, 1992, in Geumcheon District, Seoul, South Korea, as the younger of two daughters.
+She developed an interest in acting during elementary school and participated in school plays.
+During middle school, she played the piano at church and participated in Christmas performances.
+She has stated that she is a Christian.

-Kim Ji-won was born on October 19, 1992, in Geumcheon District, Seoul, South Korea.
-She has an older sister who is two years her senior.
-During her first year of junior high school, she lived in Chicago, Illinois, United States, for six months to a year, staying with her maternal relatives.
-After returning from the United States, she took the General Education Development (GED) exam before entering high school.
-In an interview, Kim stated that she is Protestant and spent most of her Christmases at church, where she played the piano during services.
+During her first year of middle school, Kim spent nearly a year in Chicago, Illinois, United States, living with maternal relatives.
+After returning to South Korea, she was required to repeat a school year before re-enrolling.
+She later left formal education and passed the General Educational Development (GED) examination before entering high school.

-In 2007, Kim was scouted on the street and signed with the entertainment agency Lion Media, where she trained for three years in singing, dancing, and acting.
-She was initially set to debut as a singer under the stage name "JessicaK."
-During her training, she worked as a background vocalist and keyboardist for singer Younha and appeared in Younha's 2008 music video for "Gossip Boy."
-However, she ultimately chose to pursue a career in acting.
-After making her debut in 2010, she continued her education by enrolling in the Department of Theater and Film at Dongguk University in 2011.
+In 2007, Kim was scouted on the street and signed with Lion Media, where she trained for three years in singing, dancing, and acting.
+In 2008, while still a trainee, she worked as a keyboardist and backing vocalist for Younha and appeared in the music video for the song "Gossip Boy".
+She was initially set to debut as a singer under the stage name "JessicaK", but ultimately chose acting instead.

+Following her 2010 debut, she enrolled in the Department of Theatre at Dongguk University in 2011, majoring in acting.

 Career

-2010–2012: Beginnings
+2010–2012: Early career

-Kim's first acting role after her debut was in the romance omnibus film Romantic Heaven.
-She gained recognition as an actress after starring in the 2011 sitcom High Kick: Revenge of the Short Legged.
+Kim Ji-won made her acting debut in the 2011 romance omnibus film Romantic Heaven.
+She gained attention for her role in the sitcom High Kick: Revenge of the Short Legged.
 She later appeared in the musical drama What's Up.
-Kim then starred in the high school drama To the Beautiful You, and portrayed a kidnapped student in the horror film Horror Stories.
+In 2012, Kim starred in the high school series To the Beautiful You, and portrayed a kidnapped student in the horror anthology film Horror Stories.